kauwelab/PolyRiskScore/update_database_scripts/README_master_script.txt

     GWAS catalog to the PRSKB database.
 See the file for details on command line arguments.

 passwordGetter.py- A Python file that, given a password file path and a password name, gets the specified password from the JavaScript password file.
-    This file ensures that no passwords need to be manually coded into any scripts.
+    This file ensures that no passwords need to be manually coded into any scripts, especially the cron job scripts.

 downloadStudiesToFile.R- An R script that downloads study, publication, and ancestry data for all GWAS catalog studies so each instance of the
 	unpackDatabaseCommandLine.R doesn't have to (speeds up the process).
 These tables are written out as TSVs, but later deleted by the master_script after use.